alexeygrigorev/mlbookcamp-page/article/numpy.md

 <img class="img-fluid" src="img/numpy/linspace.png">

-Usual Python lists can contain elements of any time.
+Usual Python lists can contain elements of any type.
 This is not the case for NumPy arrays: all elements of an array must have the same type.
 These types are called _dtypes_.

 There are four broad categories of dtypes: